 Foreign certificates usually have to be legalised and translated into Finnish, Swedish or English.
-The translation must also be legalised.
-If the translation is done by a translator authorised by Finland or another EU state, the translation does not need to be legalised.
+A possible translation does not need to be legalised.

 Certificates provided by an authority of a Nordic or EU country do not need to be legalised.
 A certificate granted by an embassy or a consulate located in Finland does not need to be legalised, either.

 If the certificate has been granted by an authority of an EU country and is supplemented with the form EU 2016/1191, the certificate does not need to be translated.